jz3xyz/shield/README.md

 ![](homework.gif)

 #### tl; dr
-There's alot to unpack and y'all are busy navigate to `quickstart`
+There's alot to unpack and y'all are busy so navigate to `quickstart`
 ```
 tar –xzvf shield.tar.gz
 ```